Each year, 135,000 revellers travel to Glastonbury. And every year, around 400 people have car troubles in the festival’s car parks.

 Another option for getting to the Glastonbury festival is to park and ride at the private Ashcombe Park facility just off the A361.
 For this option, use the postcode BA6 8NB in your sat nav.

-If you’re taking a campervan or caravan to Glastonbury, remember that you'll be in a different campsite and so your route may not be the same as if you were driving in a car.
+Yes, you can take a caravan to Glastonbury, but be aware that you'll be in a different campsite to festival-goers arriving by car or other means, so your route may not be the same.

 You'll need to have a separate campervan or caravan permit as well as your festival pass.
 Depending on the size of your vehicle, you’ll be in one of the following Glastonbury caravan sites, so make sure you check your ticket: